 Overall, Zions Bank does not have competitive interest rates.
 While the rates are similar to other large banks, you should certainly shop around and compare CD rates before you open any accounts.
 The one notable exception is that the one rates for CD terms between 12 and 17 months compare very well with some of the best available rates.

 If you are interested in saving for a short-term goal (less than three years), one bank to consider is Ally Bank.
-Ally offers high interest rates and its most competitive rates are for terms of a couple years or less.
+Ally offers high interest rates and its most competitive rates are for terms of a couple of years or less.
 Another advantage is that there is no minimum to open an account.
 That makes Ally accessible to all savers.

 Another bank to consider is Capital One.
 Capital Ones’ one-year CD has a high rate and its longer-term CDs (three- and five-year terms) have competitive rates.
 As with Ally, Capital One does not have a minimum deposit requirement.

-If you are interest specifically in IRAs, consider a broker like Edward Jones.
+If you are interested specifically in IRAs, consider a broker like Edward Jones.
 Edward Jones requires the same minimum deposit as Zions Bank but has much higher interest rates.
 The reason for the higher rate is that it offers brokered CDs.
 Brokered CDs work slightly differently than regular CDs, but the differences won’t affect many bankers.
 One difference, for example, is that you can only get out of a CD early by selling your CD on the secondary market (commonly called the stock market).

 |CD Account||Zions Bank||Ally Bank||Capital One|

 Should You Get a Zions Bank CD Account?